 How to play

-The ultimate goal for these football passing drills for beginners is to ensure that you’re developing players who can confidently score past the goalkeeper and score.
-You don’t want a team with the best 1v1 soccer skills for kids but zero scoring ability.
-Do you?
+The ultimate goal for these soccer shooting drills for beginners is to ensure that you’re developing players who can confidently score past the goalkeeper.

 As the name suggests, this game is played in the penalty area right next to the goalpost.
 It’s beginner-friendly and can be played by players U6 up to U12.